OpenNewsLabs/field-guide-security-training-newsroom/docs/index.rst

 newsroom developers, and security experts, organized into a set of lessons and training materials available for newsroom staff who find themselves leading security trainings.
-In a moment when reporters are asking how to protect themselves and their sources, we want to see a more people armed to answer those questions and help newsrooms communicate and store data more securely.
+In a moment when reporters are asking how to protect themselves and their sources, we want to see more people armed to answer those questions and help newsrooms communicate and store data more securely.